gvwilson/sensibleadventures/cloudherd/cloudherd.md

 of his head bounced off a boulder and struck him hard in the ribs.
 Spinning in a half circle, he tripped over a stray branch lying on the path and fell backward into Noxy's startled arms.

+The tiger appeared out of the bushes next to them a heartbeat later and pulled up short.
+"I presume this means you're all right," he rumbled, settling onto his haunches and ignoring the *tralpa*'s frightened yelp.

+Private Thokmay rolled off Noxy and stood up.
+"Yes, honored, I'm fine," he panted, his teeth chattering with the cold.

+Noxy clambered to her feet.
+"Here, put this on," she said, pulling off her coat and thrusting it at him.

+He shook his head stubbornly.
+"I'll b-b-be fine."

+"Put it on, boy---that's an order," the tiger said sharply.
+With a jerky nod, Thokmay took the heavy quilted coat and wrapped it around himself.

+"And you," the tiger continued, turning his head to the *tralpa*.
+"Are you injured?"

+"Injured?
+Injured!?" the *tralpa* said indignantly.
+He had streaks of mud on his cheeks where he had wiped away his frightened tears.
+"I could have *died*!"

+"Well maybe you should have thought of that before you ran away!"
+Noxy snapped.

+The *tralpa* pulled himself up to his full height.
+"I didn't run away," he said indignantly.
+"I was trying to do my duty because *your mother* wasn't doing *hers*."
+Then his eyes widened.
+"My satchel!
+Where is my satchel!"
+He pushed past Noxy and Private Thokmay to glare at the tumbled pile of rocks beyond them.
+Trees jutted out of the freshly-rearranged rock slide like the uncombed hair of someone freshly woken from a nap.
+The stream was already filling new pools and splashing from one to the next in new waterfalls, but there was no sign of the *tralpa*'s prized leather satchel.

+He spun around.
+"You---tiger!
+I need that satchel.
+In the king's name, I order you to---"

+"In *whose* name?" the tiger growled menacingly, rising off his haunches.

+The *tralpa* gulped and would have taken a step backward into the rock slide if Noxy hadn't said, "Look out!"
+He caught himself and looked from her to the tiger to Private Thokmay, and then to Noxy's astonishment plopped himself down on the path and began to cry.

+"I just wanted...
+I just wanted to do the right thing," he sniffled, adding another streak of mud to his cheek as he wiped angrily at his tears.
+"I know you all laugh at me behind my back, but I do try, I really do, and I can't just sit in that stupid drafty house and pretend nothing is happening when you're all acting like, like *outlaws*."

+Noxy's first thought was, *Your house isn't drafty---it's the nicest one in the whole village!* What came out of her mouth was, "Let's go home and get cleaned up.
+I mean it," she continued as the *tralpa* opened his mouth.
+"You're soaking wet, you don't have anything to eat, the path is gone, and if we don't get him in front of a fire, he's going to freeze to death."
+She nodded at Private Thokmay, whose teeth were still chattering.

+The *tralpa* took a deep breath.
+"Fine."
+He stood up gave her an exaggerated bow.
+"I'll follow you."